d3/d3-quadtree/README.md

 <a name="root_visit" href="#root_visit">#</a> <i>root</i>.<b>visit</b>(<i>callback</i>)

 Visits each node in this quadtree, invoking the specified *callback* with arguments {*node*, *x1*, *y1*, *x2*, *y2*} for each node, where *node* is the node being visited and the remaining arguments are the coordinates of the top-left and bottom-right corners of the node respectively.

-The definition of the coordinate system used by the quadtree is arbitrary, so a more precision rule is that *x1* <= *x2* and *y1* <= *y2*.
+Note that the coordinate system used by the quadtree is arbitrary, so a more precise definition is that *x1* <= *x2* and *y1* <= *y2*.
 In the typical coordinate system used by SVG and Canvas, the origin ⟨0,0⟩ is in the top-left corner, and thus ⟨*x1*, *y1*⟩ is also the top-left corner of the current node.

 Nodes are traversed in pre-order.
 If the *callback* returns true for a given node, then the children of that node are not visited; otherwise, all child nodes are visited.

 <a name="root_visit" href="#root_visit">#</a> <i>root</i>.<b>find</b>(<i>point</i>)

-Given any point [*x*, *y*], returns the closest point in this quadtree.
+Given any point ⟨*x*,*y*⟩, returns the closest point in this quadtree.

 <a name="quadtree_x" href="#quadtree_x">#</a> <i>quadtree</i>.<b>x</b>([<i>x</i>])